When you’re a beginner on the guitar you spend most of your practice time learning new skills.

 The snippets you come up with can be shorter than one bar, or longer.
 There are no rules when it comes to length.

-However, for the purposes of our exercise, the last note of each snippet should be one of the three notes I gave you in the “Bending strings” section of this lesson.
+However, for our exercise, the last note of each snippet should be one of the three notes I gave you in the “Bending strings” section of this lesson.

 The next thing we’ll do is apply a full bend to the last note of each snippet.